wdtio/wdt-recipes/recipes/heroku_scheduler.md

   "date": "2015-06-28"
 }
 ---
 Scheduler is an add-on from Heroku for running jobs on your app at scheduled time intervals, much like cron in a traditional server environment.
-We can use WDT to be notified when a job failed.
+We can use WDT.io to be notified when a job failed.

 ...